 Have you wondered about the difference between Medicare and Medicaid?
 They’re very different programs.
-Although both are government-run health care programs, the similarities end there.
-Medicaid is available if you have low income, while Medicare eligibility kicks in when you turn 65 or have a qualifying disability.
+Although both are government-run and federally funded health insurance programs, the similarities end there.
+Medicaid benefits are available if you have low income, while Original Medicare eligibility kicks in when you turn 65 or have a qualifying disability.

-If you meet income eligibility, Medicaid can be an essential resource for covering health care expenses that Medicare does not.
-But not everyone can qualify for Medicaid, so you can enroll in Medicare when you reach retirement age.
+If you are below the federal poverty level, a Medicaid plan can be an essential resource for covering medical expenses that Medicare does not.
+But not everyone can qualify for Medicaid, so you can enroll in Original Medicare when you reach retirement age.

-Both programs are designed to offset the costs of health care services.
+Both federal programs are designed to offset the costs of medical services.
 Medicaid offers additional coverages that Medicare does not.
-If you’re “dual-eligible,” you can qualify for Medicaid and Medicare and get coverage from both.
+If you’re “dual eligible,” you can qualify for Medicaid and Medicare and get coverage from both.

 Learn more about the differences between Medicaid and Medicare.

 |Who qualifies||Adults 65 and up or younger people with qualifying disabilities||People with low income who meet state eligibility|

 Options for adding prescription drug coverage and other benefits